12 Tips for Cooking Christmas Dinner That’ll Take Away the Stress

 The holidays don't have to be stressful.
-Use our easy-to-follow tips to make your Christmas dinner go off without a hitch.
+Use our tips for cooking Christmas dinner so it goes off without a hitch.

 Don’t be afraid to ask for help

-Be sure to set your menu, guest list and more well in advance.
+Be sure to set your menu and create the guest list well in advance.
 You can even get a head start on the meal itself.
 Christmas cookies freeze well, as do make-ahead dishes like mashed potatoes.
 It’s likely that there will still be some day-of surprises (like when your niece shows up with her new boyfriend), but prepare as much as you can.
+Check out these make-ahead Christmas dinner recipes.

 Shutterstock / Arina P Habich